Why consider OPI, and why do people dig working here?

 No politics or management; we don’t get in the way.
 Why sit in meetings all day when you can code and be productive?

-Awesome benefits; free healthcare for your entire family (yes, free), 24 days of PTO + 10 days of sick time, quarterly profit sharing bonuses, you get paid OT, company trips, various quarterly company events, new Macbook Pro’s, free beer/soda, chips, candy, and so much more.
+Awesome benefits; robust healthcare plan, 28 days of PTO, semi-annual profit sharing bonuses, you get paid OT, company trips, various quarterly company events, new MacBook Pro’s, free beer/soda, chips, candy, and so much more.

 You work with the best.
 Do an Object Partners search on LinkedIn and see the types of talent we hire.
 You truly get to work with intelligent, passionate engineers that share the same goal of building great software the right way.